Aider-AI/aider/aider/website/docs/install.md

 Also see the
 [docs on other methods for installing pipx itself](https://pipx.pypa.io/stable/installation/).

-## Install with pip
+## Other install methods

-You can directly install aider with pip, but one of the above methods is usually safer.
+You can install aider with the methods described below, but one of the above methods is usually safer.

+#### Install with pip

-If you do install with pip, you should consider using a
+If you install with pip, you should consider using a
 [virtual environment](https://docs.python.org/3/library/venv.html)
 to keep aider's dependencies separated.